Alberto López (footballer, born 1988)

 Alberto López Arteseros (born 9 March 1988) is a Spanish footballer who plays as a winger.

 Club career

 López joined in RCD Mallorca's youth system in 1999, aged 11, and made his senior debuts with the B-team in 2007–08 season, in the fourth division.
 He made his professional – and La Liga – debut on 20 April 2008, in a 4–1 away win over Real Murcia.

-In July 2012 López moved abroad, signing a contract with Pierikos F.C.
-However, after appearing sparingly in Greece, he returned to his country a year later, signing contract with CE Constància.
+In July 2012 López moved abroad, signing a contract with Pierikos However, after appearing sparingly in Greece, he returned to his country a year later, signing contract with CE Constància.